davecoll3/GotNoBeans/README.md

     * In addition to having product favourites, it would be a nice feature to be able to do the same with brewing recipes; especially if the recipe selection expands greatly in the future.

 * Categories CRUD
-    * At present, full CRUD functionallity is not require for the store as it specialises in a narrow range of goods.
+    * At present, full CRUD functionality is not required for the store as it specialises in a narrow range of goods.
 However, to allow for future growth it might be beneficial for admins to be able to create, update and delete product categories.

 * Stock levels built in
     * It would be very useful for admins to include stock levels for each product and have these auto update when items are purchased through the store.

 * Social Media Login
-    * The ability to register and login using social media accounts would be a usful addition and provide a faster sign-up process to users.
+    * The ability to register and login using social media accounts would be a useful addition and provide a faster sign-up process to users.

 &nbsp;